Old-age pension – Your retirement age is based on your year of birth

-Your old-age pension is based on the pension you earned during your working life.
-The older you are when you retire, the higher your pension will be.
-If you do not receive an earnings-related pension or if your earnings-related pension is low, you can get a national old-age pension.
+Your old-age pension is the earnings-related pension you have earned during your entire working life.
+The pension is higher the older you are when you retire.
+If your earnings-related pension is small or you do not receive an earnings-related pension at all, you may get a national old-age pension.

-Read more about how the national and guarantee pensions supplement a low earnings-related pension
+Read more about how the national and guarantee pensions supplement a small earnings-related pension

 Check your retirement age